Throughput Analysis of Massive MIMO Uplink with Low-Resolution ADCs: Numerical Results

-In \fref{fig:multi_user_rate_vs_N_1bit}, we plot the per-user achievable rates as a function of the number of BS antennas.
-Here, $\snr = -10$\,dB, $K=10$, and $T=1142$.
-As in the previous cases, the number of pilot symbols is optimized, this time for each value of $N$.
-The high-SNR approximation is again shown to be accurate for all values of $N$, despite the low value of $\snr$.
-We note that higher-order constellations outperform QPSK also when the number of receive antennas is much smaller than $200$.
-Furthermore, when QPSK is used, the achievable rate saturates rapidly as the number of receive antennas is increased.

-\subsubsection{Dependence on the coherence interval}
+\subsubsection{Dependence on the Coherence Interval}

-In \fref{fig:multi_user_rate_vs_T_1bit}, we plot the per-user achievable rates with ZF, as a function of the coherence interval~$T$ for $\snr = -10$\,dB, $N = 200$, and $K = 10$.
-Here, the rates are computed via \eqref{eq:achRate_MassiveMIMO} and \eqref{eq:mutinfo_MassiveMIMO}.
-The number of pilot symbols is numerically optimized for each value of $T$.
-We also depict the achievable rates for the perfect-CSI case.
-Similarly to the SISO case (see \cite{jacobsson15a}), as $T$ increases the per-user achievable rate approaches the perfect receiver-CSI rate.
-However, this convergence occurs at a slower pace than for the infinite-precision case.
-This suggests that the one-bit ADC architecture is less suitable for high-mobility scenarios.
-Note also that the achievable rate is zero when $T \le 10$.
-In fact, when orthogonal pilot sequences are transmitted, at least $10$ pilot symbols are required when $K=10$.
+In \fref{fig:multi_user_rate_vs_T_1bit}, we plot the per-user achievable rates with ZF, as a function of the coherence interval~$T$ for $\snr = -10$\,dB, $N = 200$, $K = 10$, and 64-QAM constellation. {We observe that the reduction in the achievable rate when $T$ is made smaller is similar for both the 1-bit and infinite-resolution case.
+Hence, operating in a high-mobility scenario leads to similar performance losses in both cases.} Note also that the achievable rate is zero when $T \le 10$.
+In fact, when orthogonal pilot sequences are transmitted, at least $10$ pilot symbols are required when~$K=10$.